lbrealdev/le-git/README.md

 #### Create new branch

-Run the following commands to create a new branch.

 To create a new branch and switch to it at same time, run the following command:
 ```
 git checkout -b <branch-name>